drhsqlite/pikchr/doc/userman.md

 to do a lot of distance calculation.
 The layout compensates automatically.

-For example, so suppose you come back to this script later and decide you need to insert an ellipse in between the circle and the cylinder.
+For example, suppose you come back to this script later and decide you need to insert an ellipse in between the circle and the cylinder.
 This is easily accomplished: